lkhoony/lkhoony/README.md

 ### Web Front-End Developer

 - 🔭 I’m currently working on Kolon Benit (Gwacheon, South Korea)
-- 🌱 Experienced in working with
-  * Javascript, Typescript
-  * React
+- ⚛️ Focused on React architecture and performance optimization
-  * Redux, MobX, Zustand
+- 🧠 Experienced in Redux, MobX, and Zustand for state management
-  * Electron.js
-  * Next.js
+- 🖥 Building and maintaining desktop apps with Electron.js
+- 🔄 Handling real-time data with TanStack Query and Socket.IO
-  * SCSS, Styled-Component, Tailwind CSS
+- 🎨 Styling with SCSS, Styled-Components, and Tailwind CSS
-  * Socket.IO
-  * TanStack Query
-  * Webpack, Vite
-  * Github, Github Actions, Jenkins
+- 🛠 Setting up build tools like Webpack and Vite
+- ⚙️ CI/CD with GitHub Actions and Jenkins